xaptum/oneup_metrics/README.md

 Similarly we can request `system_info/ports` and `system_info/memory`

-Under very high load system_info reports might be a bit slow, so it is important to be able to access only a subset of genuine interest.
+**NOTE:** Under very high load system_info reports might be a bit slow, so it is important to be able to access only a subset of genuine interest.